-Even if the FDA approves our product candidates, physicians and patients may not accept and use them.
+Even if the FDA and/or foreign equivalents thereof approve our product candidates, physicians and patients may not accept and use them.
 Acceptance and use of our products will depend upon a number of factors including:

-- · Perceptions by members of the healthcare community, including physicians, about the safety and effectiveness of our drugs; - Pharmacological benefit and cost-effectiveness of our products relative to competing products; - Availability of coverage and adequate reimbursement for our products from government or other healthcare payors; - Effectiveness of marketing and distribution efforts by us and our licensees and distributors, if any; and - The price at which we sell our products.
+- Perceptions by members of the healthcare community, including physicians, about the safety and effectiveness of our drugs; - · Pharmacological benefit and cost-effectiveness of our products relative to competing products; - · Availability of coverage and adequate reimbursement for our products from government or other healthcare payors; - · Effectiveness of marketing and distribution efforts by us and our licensees and distributors, if any; and - The price at which we sell our products.